w3c/longtasks/README.md

 # Long Task API

-We’d like to propose a new real user measurement (RUM) performance API to enable applications to detect presence of “long tasks” that monopolize the UI thread for extended periods of time and block other critical tasks from being executed - e.g. reacting to user input.
+Long Tasks is a new real user measurement (RUM) performance API to enable applications to detect presence of “long tasks” that monopolize the UI thread for extended periods of time and block other critical tasks from being executed - e.g. reacting to user input.

 ## Background
 As the page is loading and while the user is interacting with the page afterwards, both the application and browser, queue various events that are then executed by the browser -- e.g. user agent schedules input events based on user’s activity, the application schedules callbacks for requestAnimationFrame and other callbacks etc. Once in the queue, these events are then dequeued one-by-one by the browser and executed — e.g. see [“the anatomy of a frame”](https://aerotwist.com/blog/the-anatomy-of-a-frame) for a high-level overview of this process in Blink.